 The Opportunity of Blessing for Keeping the Commandment

-There is NO opportunity for blessing as the refusal of God's generous offer of Grace, Mercy and Compassion via accepting Jesus Christ as your personal Savior and Lord leave only His wrath (Hebrews 10:26-31.
-Matthew 10:28).
+That is, there is NO opportunity for blessing as the refusal of God's generous offer of Grace, Mercy, and Compassion via accepting Jesus Christ as your personal Savior and Lord leaves only His wrath (1) (1 Chronicles 28:9.
+Hebrews 10:26-31.
+Matthew 10:28.
+Matthew 12:31,32).

 (2) Since God never lies His Word is His will (Titus 1:2.
 Hebrews 6:18).
 Therefore, the Bible (The Word) is the recorded will of God.